-In support of Bruce Power's Center of Site Programs, whereby Bruce Power will be completing a number of infrastructure projects that require commercial flexibility the parties agree to the following:
+In support of Bruce Power's Center of Site Programs, whereby Bruce Power will be completing a number of infrastructure projects that require commercial flexibility the Parties agree to the following:

 - All BTU electrical trades work for the CoS projects attached in Appendix 1, will not be subject to past practice and will be contracted and sub-contracted in accordance with Letter of Understanding #2 and Appendix B. For clarity, this includes isolations and connections to the existing site operating infrastructure, and any work on pre-existing and functioning operating systems.
 For further clarity, this excludes assessing and work protection.
-For stand-alone projects (construction island) estimating, work planning and lock out tag out is performed by the contractor. - 2.
-Bruce Power will ensure that CUSW signatory contractors will be provided equitable opportunity to participate in the bidding process for the electrical trades work included in the work described in Appendix#1. - 3.
+For stand-alone projects (construction island) estimating, work planning and lock out tag out is performed by the contractor. - Bruce Power will ensure that CUSW signatory contractors will be provided equitable opportunity to participate in the bidding process for the electrical trades work included in the work described in Appendix#1. - 3.
 Bruce Power's Labour Requirements process will reflect this commitment and will be included as part of its contracting process for such work. - 4.
-The Parties agree during the early stages of the tendering process to discuss the required commercial flexibility for the projects included in the Centre of Site programs.
-These discussions will include: - Terms and Conditions for Projects under 100 hours - Terms and Conditions for Projects between 100 hours and 1000 hours - Terms and Conditions for Projects over 1000 hours - Direct Hire - Composite Crews - Commercial Competitiveness - Local Area Contractors - Community and Social Responsibilities - Indigenous Contractors - Fair Bidding Process
+The Parties agree to meet semiannually to discuss the required commercial flexibility for the projects included in the Centre of Site programs.
+These discussions will include: - Local Area Contractors e pt a

+- Community and Social Responsibilities

+- Indigenous Contractors

+- Fair Bidding Process

-- 5. The Parties agree to meet in 2023 to review the list of scopes within Appendix 1 and discuss in good faith, additional scopes where commercial flexibility is required for Bruce Power. - The parties agree that any electrical trades work described in bullet #1 which is performed during the term of this letter of understanding cannot be used as evidence for establishing past practice.
+- The semi-annual meeting will review the list of scopes within Appendix 1 and will include a discussion in good faith, any additional scopes where commercial flexibility is required for Bruce Power.

+6. The Parties agree that any electrical trades work described in bullet #1 which is performed during the term of this letter of understanding cannot be used as evidence for establishing past practice.